kuzzleio/kuzzle/src/README.md

 # About Kuzzle

-For UI and linked objects developers, Kuzzle is an open-source solution that handles all the data managment (CRUD, real-time storage, search, high-level features, etc;).
+For UI and linked objects developers, Kuzzle is an open-source solution that handles all the data management (CRUD, real-time storage, search, high-level features, etc;).
 Kuzzle features are accessible through a secured API, with a large choice of protocols.

-This project use RabbitMQ and Elasticsearch behind the scene.

 # Important Note